Fed Explains YNW Melly Mistrial. Will He Be Released?

 The defense is under no obligation to do anything.

-Their burner performance is never on the defense.
+But you guys get the point: their burning performance is never on the defense.

-The burden of performance is on the prosecution every single time.
+Their burning performance is on the prosecution every single time.

-So that means that it's on the prosecution to prove that they're guilty, and key word is prove.
+So, that means that it's on the prosecution to prove that they're guilty.

-So, what all the defense has to do is say, yo, did they actually prove it though?
+So, what all the defense has to do is say, Yo, did they actually prove it, though?

 But do you know beyond a reasonable doubt that he committed the crime?

-Okay, let's say probable cause Is right.
+Let's say probable cause is right.

-So probable cause is right here.
+So, probable cause is right here, okay?

-An indictment in the United States is a formal charge of some kind of um criminal violation, right?
+And indictment in the United States is a formal charge of some kind of um criminal violation, right?

 Probable cause.

-So whether they do a criminal complaint, like I showed you guys before from a detective where he outlines all the evidence and he gets an arrest warrant, or they go to a grand jury and they give the information out.
+So, whether they do a criminal complaint, like I showed you guys before from a detective where he outlines all the evidence and he gets an arrest warrant, or they go to a grand jury and they give the information out.

 Excuse me, the they present their case and they get an indictment, criminal complaint or an indictment, same exact thing.